 - Sign an Affidavit of Lawful Presence

 Additionally, you will be required to take and pass an ICC exam before your license application will be processed.
-As always, you will also be required to pay all licensing and application fees.
+You will also be required to pay all licensing and application fees, as well as procure your own liability insurance or bond insurance.

 Denver General Contractors License Classifications